Features And Basic Details

 Vertical Bars View

-In this view you can configure the font via a GTK font picker in the usual manner.
+In this view you can configure the font via a GTK font picker in the usual manner, see Curve View for discussion of the Advanced section.

 Finally, the Background tab: